Dasatinib (By mouth)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use effective birth control to keep from getting pregnant during treatment and for 30 days after your last dose.
+Use effective birth control to keep from getting pregnant during treatment with this medicine and for 30 days after your last dose.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, or heart rhythm problems.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, or heart rhythm problems.
 Tell your doctor if you are lactose intolerant.

 - This medicine can cause the following problems: